soskek/efficient_softmax/README.md

-# RNN Language Model by Chainer
+# RNN Language Model and Various Output Layers by Chainer

 This is a fast implementation of an RNN language model (RNNLM) by Chainer.
+You can use BlackOut and AdaptiveSoftmax.
 This repository is derived from the [Chainer example for RNNLM in PTB](https://github.com/chainer/chainer/tree/master/examples/ptb).

 The network architecture is almost same as the "Medium" model in the paper, ["Recurrent Neural Network Regularization"](https://arxiv.org/pdf/1409.2329.pdf) by Wojciech Zaremba, Ilya Sutskever and Oriol Vinyals.